-- 2-3 tsp salt
+- 2 teaspoons salt

-- 110 g cashews + 300ml boiling water
+- 300ml boiling water

-- Grease large baking dish.
-Preheat oven to 350F/180C
+- Grease a large baking dish.
+Preheat oven to 350F/180C.

 - Add cashews to boiled water and let sit.
 Soak kaffir lime leaves in warm water.

-- Heat oil in large sauce pan or stock pot over medium heat.
+- Heat oil in a large saucepan or stockpot over medium heat.
 Saute onion for two minutes.

 - Add coconut milk and kaffir lime leaves.
 Bring to a boil, then lower heat and let simmer for 10 mins.

 - Blend cashews and water in a food processor or blender.